Higher Genus Gromov-Witten Theory of C^n/Z_n I: Holomorphic Anomaly Equations: Introduction

 The proofs of Theorems \ref{thm:HAE_n_odd} and \ref{thm:HAE_n_even} follow the approach taken in \cite{lho-p2} for the case $n=3$.
 The approach is based on the {\em cohomological field theory} (in the sense of \cite{km}) nature of Gromov-Witten theory of $\CnZn$ and relies heavily on the Givental-Teleman classification \cite{g3}, \cite{t}, of semisimple cohomological field theories.
 A survey of Givental-Teleman classification can be found in \cite{Picm}.

 More precisely, the proofs of Theorems \ref{thm:HAE_n_odd} and \ref{thm:HAE_n_even} use a formula obtained from Givental-Teleman classification which expresses the potential $\mathcal{F}_{g, m}^{\left[\mathbb{C}^{n} / \mathbb{Z}_{n}\right]}$ as a sum over graphs whose summands only require {\em genus $0$} Gromov-Witten theory of $\CnZn$, see equation (\ref{eqn:formula_Fg}) and Theorem \ref{prop:contributions} for details.
 This approach thus requires a detailed study of genus $0$ Gromov-Witten theory of $\CnZn$, which is worked out in Section \ref{sec:genus_0}.
 Many specific power series arise in the analysis of the genus $0$ theory.
 Properties of these power series and the rings containing them are studied in details in Section \ref{sec:diff_ring}.
 Holomorphic anomaly equations, Theorems \ref{thm:HAE_n_odd} and \ref{thm:HAE_n_even}, are described and proved in Section \ref{sec:HAE}.
+In Section \ref{sec:HAE_insertion}, following a question by the referee, we apply the same approach to obtain holomorphic anomaly equations for Gromov-Witten potentials with insertions.
 Appendix \ref{appendix:stirling} contains discussions on properties of Stirling numbers used in this paper.
 Appendix \ref{appendix:I-function} contains a detailed analysis of the $I$-functions of $\CnZn$.